-If nothing helps you to get Windows starting and working properly and you do not have a recent or valid backup, you can still recover your important files if your hard drive is fine.
+If nothing helps you to get Windows starting and working properly and you do not have a recent or valid backup, you can still recover your important files if your computer's hard drive is working fine.
 Please note that Puppy Linux cannot help you if your hard disk is unreadable or its file system is badly damaged!

 Also, if your Windows drive is encrypted with TrueCrypt, you must use its Rescue Disk to decrypt it first.